Delfx/php_codeacademy/src/homework_08_10/upload/image/README.md

 ###
-Folder for iamge generated files
+Folder for image generated files